justinjakowski/caf-samples/dt-to-labs.md

 The Contoso development team has pinned down goals for this migration.
 These goals are used to determine the best migration method:

-- Contoso wants to quickly move out of their on-premises DevTest environments.
 - After migration, Contoso's DevTest environment in Azure should have enhanced capabilities over the current system in VMware.
 - The operations model will move from IT provisioned to DevOps and with self-service provisioning.
+- Contoso wants to quickly move out of their on-premises DevTest environments.
+- All Developers to connect to DevTest environments remotely, but in a secure manor.

 ## Solution design

-After pinning down goals and requirements, Contoso designs and reviews a deployment solution, and identifies the migration process, including the Azure services that Contoso will use for the migration.
+After pinning down goals and requirements, Contoso designs and reviews a deployment solution, including the Azure services they will use for DevTest.

-### Current app
+### Current architecture

-- The DevTest VMs for the two applications are running on VMs (**WEBVMDEV**,  **SQLVMDEV**, **OSTICKETWEBDEV**, **OSTICKETMYSQLDEV**).
-These VMs are used for development prior to code being promoted to the production VMs.
+- The DevTest VMs for Contoso's applications are running on VMware in their on-premises data center.
+- These VMs are used for development and testing prior to code being promoted to the production VMs.
-- The VMs are located on VMware ESXi host **contosohost1.contoso.com** (version 6.5).
-- The VMware environment is managed by vCenter Server 6.5 (**vcenter.contoso.com**), running on a VM.
-- Contoso has an on-premises data center (contoso-datacenter), with an on-premises domain controller (**contosodc1**).
+- Developers maintain their own workstations, but need new solutions for connecting remotely since many of them are working from home.

 ### Proposed architecture

-- Since the VMs are used for DevTest, in Azure they will reside in the development resource group ContosoDevRG.
-- The VMs will be migrated to the primary Azure region (East US 2) and placed in the development virtual network (VNET-DEV-EUS2).
-- The web front-end VMs will reside in the front-end subnet (DEV-FE-EUS2) in the development network.
-- The database VM will reside in the database subnet (DEV-DB-EUS2) in the development network.
+- Contoso will use a [DevTest subscription](https://azure.microsoft.com/offers/ms-azr-0023p/) to save costs on Azure resources.
+This subscription offers significant savings since VMs are don't incur licensing fees for Microsoft software.
+- Azure DevTest Labs will be used for managing the DevTest environments.
-- The on-premises VMs in the Contoso data-center will be decommissioned after the migration is done.
+- The on-premises DevTest VMs in the Contoso data-center will be decommissioned after the migration is done.
+- Developers and Testers will have access to Windows Virtual Desktop for their workstations.

 ![Scenario architecture](./media/dt-to-iaas/architecture.png)